philc/book-notes/lifestyle/bogleheads guide to investing - mel lindauer.md

 ## Know what you're buying part 1 (chap 3)

 * Why buy bonds?
-They have how correlation with stocks, so they act as a stabilizing force for the portfolio.
+They have low correlation with stocks, so they act as a stabilizing force for the portfolio.

 ## Know what you're buying part 2 (chap 4)